Welcome To My Mind

 That all changed a little while back when I had the opportunity to make some new contacts who work on the manufacturing side of electrical wiring.
 After picking their brains about various products and manufacturing processes, our conversations eventually landed on power cables, and I finally had an opportunity to do a deep dive.
 Despite the fact there are benefits to using larger wire, power cables usually top out at 9 AWG ("brand-name", bulk wire, you name it), and I wanted to understand why.
 As the research piled up, I asked myself if I could finally upgrade my 10 AWG power cables (without re-mortgaging my house), and I’m about to answer that question.

 In part, the 10 AWG barrier exists because as conductor size increases, the insulation around said conductor must also increase.
 This significantly increases the overall size of the finished cable, and of course, increases manufacturing costs as well.
-The greater overall size of the cable and the larger individual conductors also make termination difficult, because if you don’t have the option of creating your own housings from scratch like a large-scale manufacturer does, you need to make due with aftermarket/DIY housings.
-The problem is most plug housings were only intended to be used with up to 10 AWG wire, so if you want to use anything larger, you need to be willing and able to modify the housings (and make a few swear jar contributions).
-As a result, whether you’re a manufacturer or DIY’er, it is very difficult to control your costs if you attempt to push past the 10 AWG barrier.
+The greater overall size of the cable and the larger individual conductors also make termination difficult, because if you don’t have the option of creating your own plugs (like some large-scale manufacturers do), you need to make due with aftermarket ones.
+Unfortunately, most aftermarket products were only designed to accommodate up to 10 AWG wire, so if you want to use anything larger, you need to be willing and able to modify them (and make some swear jar contributions).
+All this makes it very difficult to control your costs, both time and money, if you attempt to push past the 10 AWG barrier.
 Therefor, the process of designing and/or building a power cable larger than 10 AWG presents quite a challenge.

 Well… I accepted the challenge.